 Since the help that writing centers provide undergraduate students should be non-evaluative, and since instructors eventually have to grade their students' writing, graduate writing consultants may not provide consultations for students currently enrolled in their courses.
 If you notice that a student from a class that you teach or TA for has scheduled a UWC appointment with you to work on a paper from that class (or if this becomes apparent after the consultation has begun), contact the front desk to get the student moved to another consultant.
 The front desk will also contact the student to explain this policy.
-If the student wants to work with you on a paper from a different class, you may do so if you wish or as the front desk to move the student to another consultant if you feel uncomfortable.
+If the student wants to work with you on a paper from a different class, you may do so if you wish or ask the front desk to move the student to another consultant if you feel uncomfortable.
 This policy does not preclude consultations with former students.
 Because graduate consultants are not acting as classroom instructors in the UWC, they may not hold office hours while they are on duty.
-Likewise, consultants should not have their students pick up or drop off work at the Writing Center.